emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has movies, shows and anime. ✔️
 1. Site does have watchlists. ✔️
 1. Site has good sorting options and a AI to give random recommendations. ✔️
-1. Site does have 4K content (videasy + vidzee). ✔️
+1. Site does have 4K content (videasy + vidzee/vidsrc.wtf). ✔️
 1. Site looks good + works well on mobile. ✔️

 ***